 We like to wrap up the year thanking everyone for their hard work and recognizing our student leaders for their energy and work toward the ALANA events and community building.

-The Cross-Cultural works closely with international students on a wide range of issues concerning the college application process, applying for student visas, and getting acclimated to the United States and Assumption University.
+The Cross-Cultural works closely with international students on a wide range of issues concerning the university application process, applying for student visas, and getting acclimated to the United States and Assumption University.

 The Cross-Cultural Center also advises the International Connection student group, which allows international students to communicate with and support each other as they take their educational journey together at Assumption.
 This group also works collaboratively with the ALANA Network to promote diversity on campus through participation in their annual events.
 The goal of the International Connection is to promote and enhance international awareness, cooperation, cultural diversity, and dialogue among international students and the rest of the Assumption University and local communities.